UK Mountain Guide: The Best British Peaks to Climb

 Snowdon

 Following relatively closely behind, Snowdon is the second tallest UK mountain, and holds the prestigious title of being the most popular.
 Scaled by over 585,000 people each year, it stands at a mighty 1085m and its panoramic views over Snowdonia National Park have been voted the very best in the UK.
-Although well and truly worth the effort, if the immense climb to the top seems a little daunting, this mountain’s breathtaking summit sites can be soaked up far more easily, after a mesmerising train journey up its flanks!
+Although well and truly worth the effort, if the immense climb to the top seems a little daunting, this mountain’s breathtaking summit sights can be soaked up far more easily, after a mesmerising train journey up its flanks!

 Scafell Pike